SoloGames.com - The Helpdesk

 Where can I find the rules of a particular Solitaire game?

 On our full screen Solitaire websites, you can scroll down or swipe to see the rules for all the games.
 There is a clear explanation in words and pictures for each game and, if you follow the instructions closely, you’ll get the hang of our games in no time at all.
+Follow one of the links below to go to the rules of your favorite game:

 Are the games free or is there some kind of catch?